mathew-j-davis/shuttle/docs/readme_notes.md

 ### **Example Workflow:**

-- **Script Operations:**
+- **Application Operations:**

-   - The script copies files from the source to the quarantine directory, skipping files that are unstable or open.
+   - The application performs file hash calculation during the quarantine copy phase
+   - Each file is registered with the DailyProcessingTracker for metrics tracking
-   - Files in the quarantine directory are scanned in parallel.
+   - Files in the quarantine directory are scanned in parallel
-     - Clean files are moved to the destination directory.
+     - Clean files are moved to the destination directory
-     - Infected files are encrypted and moved to the hazard archive.
+     - Infected files are encrypted and moved to the hazard archive
+   - The tracker updates file status and metrics based on scan outcomes
-   - Source files are optionally deleted after successful processing.
+   - Source files are optionally deleted after successful processing
-   - The quarantine directory is cleaned up after processing.
+   - The quarantine directory is cleaned up after processing
+   - On shutdown, the tracker ensures all pending files are properly accounted for

 - **Review Results:**

-   - Check the destination directory for transferred files.
+   - Check the destination directory for transferred files
-   - Examine the hazard archive for any infected files, if applicable.
+   - Examine the hazard archive for any infected files, if applicable
-   - Verify logs and output messages for any errors or issues.
+   - Verify logs and output messages for any errors or issues
+   - Review metrics summary for processing statistics

 ## **Important Notes**

 - **Security Considerations:**

-  - Ensure only authorized users have access to the script and the directories involved.
+  - Ensure only authorized users have access to the application and the directories involved.

 - **Error Handling:**

-  - The script includes basic error handling but may require enhancements for production use.
+  - The application includes improved error handling with proper lifecycle management
-  - Logs and messages should be reviewed to identify and address any issues.
+  - Logs and messages should be reviewed to identify and address any issues

 - **Testing and Validation:**

-  - Thoroughly test the script in a controlled environment before deploying it in production.
+  - Thoroughly test the application in a controlled environment before deploying it in production
-  - Validate that all operations perform as expected and that files are transferred securely.
+  - Validate that all operations perform as expected and that files are transferred securely

 ## **Contributing and Feedback**

-This script is a work in progress.
+This application is a work in progress.
 Contributions, suggestions, and feedback are welcome to improve its functionality and reliability.

 ---